 - a) Municipal service infrastructure includes water, wastewater and stormwater facilities that are a critical element in the development of WESTON 7.
 The objectives of this Plan with respect to municipal service infrastructure are to: - i.
 Provide adequate and sufficient systems of water supply, sanitary sewage disposal and storm drainage to all areas of development in WESTON 7 in accordance with the phasing policies this Plan and based on sound financial planning; and - ii.
 Develop necessary municipal service infrastructure enhancements and undertake improvements to existing servicing infrastructure bearing in mind the ultimate servicing requirements of the municipality, and the municipality's ability to finance such projects. - b) Municipal service infrastructure in WESTON 7 shall be planned in an integrated and financially sustainable manner, having regard for the long-term development potential for WESTON 7 and including evaluations of long-range scenario-based land use planning and financial planning supported by infrastructure master plans, asset management plans, environmental assessments and other relevant studies and should involve: - i.
 Leveraging investments in municipal service infrastructure enhancements to direct growth and development in accordance with the policies of this Plan; - ii.
 Providing sufficient municipal service infrastructure capacity for the ultimate intensification of WESTON 7; - iii.
 Identifying the full life cycle costs of municipal service infrastructure and developing options to pay for these costs over the long-term, as determined by the City; and - iv.
-Considering the impacts of a changing climate. - c) All development within WESTON 7 shall be provided with full municipal servicing infrastructure, unless otherwise exempted by this Plan. - d) Generally, municipal service infrastructure and public and private utilities are permitted in any land use designation, with the exception within WESTON 7. - e) In planning for the expansion of existing municipal service infrastructure corridors, the City will encourage the co-location of linear water, wastewater and stormwater service infrastructure, wherever possible. - f) The processing and approval of development applications shall be contingent upon the availability of water and wastewater capacity within the local municipal system in addition to capacity identified by the Region of York.
+Considering the impacts of a changing climate. - c) All development within WESTON 7 shall be provided with full municipal service infrastructure, unless otherwise exempted by this Plan. - d) In planning for the expansion of existing municipal service infrastructure corridors, the City will encourage the co-location of linear water, wastewater and stormwater service infrastructure, wherever possible, subject to any more detailed policies of this Plan; - e) Planned municipal service infrastructure enhancements shall be implemented through the development approval process as set out in the VOP 2010.
+The City, at its discretion, in exceptional circumstances, may also directly purchase lands for planned infrastructure improvements. - f) The processing and approval of development applications shall be contingent upon the availability of water and wastewater capacity within the local municipal system in addition to capacity identified by the Region of York.